StevenBlack/vocab/readme.md

 ### gelid
 A word for icy or frozen.
 It is rarely used figuratively.
 A haughty woman might have an icy stare, but gelid should be reserved for lakes in the winter or desserts offered by street vendors in the summer.
-Pronounce it JELL-ID.

 ### genre